JOURNEY WITH AYAHUASCA

-To enter a more relaxed state and prepare for ayahuasca, you may find it helpful to meditate or practice meditative breathing exercises.
+To enter a relaxed state of mind, you may find it helpful to meditate or practice meditative breathing exercises.
 Practices such as Yoga, Tai Chi, or Qi gung can also be very useful.
-Use whatever works best for you or simply just sit in silence to go deeper during your ayahuasca experience.
+Use whatever works best for you.

-The ayahuasca preparation is done by the shaman in the days before the ceremony.
 Once everybody is in their place and the shaman is ready to begin, it is time to drink the ayahuasca.
-Each person in the room will take turns to sit in front of the shaman and drink a cup of ayahuasca (also called ayahuasca tea by some).
+Each person in the room will take turns to sit in front of the shaman and drink a cup of ayahuasca.

-After receiving the cup, you should focus your intention into the medicine before drinking ayahuasca.
-The medicine tastes foul, as you have probably heard, so drink the ayahuasca as quickly as possible (in one or two gulps!).
+After receiving the cup, you should focus your intention into the medicine before drinking it down.
+The medicine tastes foul, as you have probably heard, so drink the ayahuasca as quickly as possible (as you would a shot of tequila).
 The quicker you can get it down, the easier it is and less likely you will vomit it straight back up again.